Lego Pirates: Titles

-1993 World Lego Expo – Pirates Ahoy

-For its 1993 World Expo, the Lego Group chose “Pirates Ahoy” as the theme.
-The exhibition contained various exhibits mostly depicting three-dimensional sculptures of pirates made entirely from Lego, although the Pirate Galleon containing 13,280 pieces was built at System minifigure scale and was crewed by standard Pirate Lego minifigures.

-Souvenir guide

-A souvenir guide accompanied the exhibition and its main feature was a story which loosely tied the exhibits together in a first-person narrative.
-The souvenir guide also provided information about each exhibit including its name, how many pieces it contained and the number of hours it took to construct.

-The top-left corner of odd pages contained information and an illustrated portrait of infamous pirates from history including Blackbeard and Bartholomew Roberts, while the top-right hand corners of the even pages included a picture of that pirate's flag.

-Exhibits

 Theme park attraction

 In 1999, a Lego Pirates-themed land was introduced to Legoland California, based on the Lego Pirates toy theme.
 The area featuring Pirate Shores is a splash park with water-oriented rides and attractions.
 This area was added in 2006, and Captain Cranky's Challenge was added in May 2007.
 Also included Pirate Reef, Soak n' Sail, Splash Battle and Swabbie's Deck.

 In 2002, a Lego Pirates-themed land was introduced to Legoland Deutschland Resort, based on the Lego Pirates toy theme.
 The area features Captain Nick's Splash Battle, Pirates School and Pirates’ Playground.

 In 2011, a Lego Pirates-themed land was introduced to Legoland Florida, based on the Lego Pirates toy theme.
 The area featured Pirates' Cove and also included The Battle For Brickbeard's Bounty.

 In 2021, a Lego Pirates-themed land was introduced to Legoland New York, based on the Lego Pirates toy theme.
 The area features Anchors Away, Rogue Riders and Splash Battle.

 In 2022, a Lego Pirates-themed land was introduced to Legoland Discovery Centre in Birmingham and Manchester, based on the Lego Pirates toy theme.
 Legoland Florida also included Pirate River Quest, a new pirate-themed ride.